atuttle/blog/blog/2021/tabs-vs-spaces-its-an-accessibility-issue.md

 Nothing against those of you with fantastic vision —I used to be one of you— but when you can get your preference in a way that allows me to also be able to read and understand the code, that is **objectively better** than an alternative that only lets one of us get what we want or need.

 Tabs are just better.
 It's an accessibility issue.

+## Addendum

+Occasionally I find even more slam-dunk evidence that tabs is the only correct way to indent code, and I've decided that when I do I'm going to add it here.

+Thanks to [Rich Harris](https://twitter.com/Rich_Harris/status/1541761871585464323) for pointing this one out:

+> The main reason I would like to see this change is for refreshable braille displays that are used by blind programmers a lot.
+Each space wastes one braille cell and takes away valuable braille realestate.
+So if the default indentation of a project is 4 spaces per level, a 3rd level indentation wastes 12 braaille cells before code starts.
+On a 40 cell display, which is the most commonly used with notebooks, this is more than a quarter of the available cells wasted with no information.
+If each indentation level was represented by only one tab character, there would be three cells occupied by a tab character each, and on the 4th cell, the code would start.
+That's less than 10 percent occupied on the same length display, but all cells contain valuable information that is easily discoverable and immediately comprehensible.
+>
+> &mdash; [MarcoZehe on GitHub](https://github.com/prettier/prettier/issues/7475#issuecomment-668544890) in a PR requesting that [prettier]() change their `useTabs` setting from default `false` to default `true`.